Opinion: Ricky Gervais’s Netflix special is nothing but cancel culture porn

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

 The problem with Gervais’s jokes about trans people is that they rely on the premise that the trans experience is in some way illegitimate.
-The jokes only work if you buy into that realty from the outset.
-That’s why you’re going to read a thousand op-eds accusing him of disseminating hate, because whether he means to or not, it seems to me that’s exactly what he’s doing.
+The jokes work only if you buy into that reality from the outset.
+That’s why you’re going to read a thousand op-eds accusing him of disseminating hate, because whether he means to or not it seems to me that’s exactly what he’s doing.

 That’s the real issue here: that Gervais positions himself as some kind of free-thinking superhero speaking truth to power, when I can’t help thinking that all he’s really doing is helping to perpetuate a system of reactionary conservatism that has been in place since most of us were born.